 Top Pendo features and use cases

-As we already mentioned Pendo has three use cases: product analytics, in-app engagement and feedback collection.
+As mentioned, Pendo has three use cases: product analytics, in-app engagement, and feedback collection.
 In this section, we’ll go over individual features for each use case so you can better understand how Pendo enables these functions.

 Analytics for tracking user behavior